ccxt/ccxt/README.md

 echo 'Supported exchanges: ', json_encode(\ccxtpro\Exchange::$exchanges), "\n";
 ```

-The imported CCXT Pro module wraps the CCXT inside itself – every exchange instantiated via CCXT Pro has all the CCXT methods inside itself as well as the additional functionality.
+The imported CCXT Pro module wraps the CCXT inside itself – every exchange instantiated via CCXT Pro has all the CCXT methods as well as the additional functionality.

 ### Instantiation